Waziup/learning-center-content/content/en/programs/train-the-trainer-program/units/1_hardware_communication/index.md

 - Wifi radio communications
 - LoRa radio communications

-Please do the Wifi exercice, and the LoRa exercice.
+<alert type='success'><b>Task 4:</b> Please do the Wifi exercice, and the LoRa exercice.
+Take a photo of your prototype and upload it to the Drive folder.</alert>
 Don't forget to click "Mark topic done" when you have finished.